awsdocs/aws-transfer-user-guide/doc_source/API_UpdateServer.md

  ** [WorkflowDetails](#API_UpdateServer_RequestSyntax) **   <a name="TransferFamily-UpdateServer-request-WorkflowDetails"></a>
 Specifies the workflow ID for the workflow to assign and the execution role that's used for executing the workflow\.
 In addition to a workflow to execute when a file is uploaded completely, `WorkflowDetails` can also contain a workflow ID \(and execution role\) for a workflow to execute on partial upload\.
-A partial upload occurs when a file is open when the session disconnects\.
+A partial upload occurs when the server session disconnects while the file is still being uploaded\.
 To remove an associated workflow from a server, you can provide an empty `OnUpload` object, as in the following example\.
  `aws transfer update-server --server-id s-01234567890abcdef --workflow-details '{"OnUpload":[]}'`
 Type: [WorkflowDetails](API_WorkflowDetails.md) object